FlynnHorrell/WebAppsProject/README.md

 Certain strings will have the option to change it's tuning A way to indicate that a string has been selected by the user If a string is selected in more than one spot, the oldest one will be automaticall de-selected.
+A method that will return the current note value of a given string, depending on which fret is was clicked at A method to return the distance between two strings

 Frets